 Many people wonder, “Do chores benefit children?”
 We say absolutely yes!
 Life will always be full of a never-ending “to-do list.”
 Chores are one area of life that is never-ending.
 So learning how to manage your time at a young age sets children up to be successful adults.

 In this blog post (and video), I’m sharing the benefits of teaching chore time to children and how to manage them well.
-If you missed my posts on how I manage our home or teaching children to have a productive morning, be sure to check them out for more great household management ideas.
+We plan morning chores for children and early evening chores, plus weekly homestead chores.

 What Are the Benefits of Chores?